nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**: Tuition center administrative staff

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of students
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage student contacts faster than a typical mouse/GUI driven app
+* one-shot command focus for significantly quicker usage

 ### User stories